OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 Required description on public elements.

 Impact
-:   Meaningful descriptions in modules, public elements, entities, attributes and input/output parameters clarify their purpose and expected behavior.
+:   Meaningful descriptions in modules, public elements, entities, and input/output parameters clarify their purpose and expected behavior.
 It's crucial when consuming closed modules, because the implemented logic isn't visible.

 How to fix
-:   Add a description to the module that explains the module's purpose and identifies the concepts it contains.
-Add meaningful descriptions to all of the module public elements, and their related parameters (or attributes in the case of Entities or Structures).
-If parameter/attribute names already follow well-established naming conventions, you can choose not to add a description (e.g. Id, Name, Label, Description, CreatedBy, UpdatedBy, CreatedOn, UpdatedOn).
+:   Add a description to the module that explains the purpose and identifies the concepts it contains.
+Add meaningful descriptions to all module's public elements, and their related parameters.
+The only exceptions are Entities and Structures attributes which descriptions are optional.
+A parameter name that already follows well-established naming conventions doesn't require a description (e.g. Id, Name, Label, Description, CreatedBy, UpdatedBy, CreatedOn, UpdatedOn).

 ### Unidentified public action managing transaction